turuto/202005-wp-gulp-scss/README.md

 # 202005-wp-gulp-scss
-A gulpfile that watch and compiles scss from another folder.
-Useful fro creating WordPress Themes
+Created by Hugo Estevez Rocha (https://github.com/Hugoer) and Alberto García Ariza (https://github.com/turuto) A gulpfile that watch and compiles scss from another folder.
+Useful for creating WordPress Themes